basavyr/163Lu-New-TSD4-Formalism/EnergyFunction.md

     print(H_En(SPINS[0],CONSTANTS[0],CONSTANTS[1],CONSTANTS[2],CONSTANTS[3],CONSTANTS[4],np.pi/2,fi))
 ```

-## Minimizing the energy function  - Contour plot with minimum points
+## Contour plot of the energy function

 The contour plot for the energy function, which represents its numerical change with respect the the spherical coordinates $\theta, \varphi$ is a critical part of this work, since it might provide information with nuclear shape transitions (when the angular momentum changes its value), the wobbling regime (wether it is *longitudinal* or *transverse*).